top of page

 The Ark

 “The Hebrew word for “ark,” teivah, also means “word.”
 “Come into the word,” says G‑d; enter within the words of prayer and Torah study.
-Here you will find a sanctuary of wisdom, meaning and holiness amidst the raging floodwaters of life.”
+Here, you will find a sanctuary of wisdom, meaning, and holiness amidst the raging floodwaters of life.”
 Rabbi Israel Baal Shem Tov cited at Chabad.org [3]

 The Teivat Noach was to be coated with pitch (black tar),

 “Make a ship of gopher wood.
-You shall make rooms in the Ark, and shall seal it inside and outside with pitch.”
+You shall make rooms in the Ark and shall seal it inside and outside with pitch.”
 Genesis 6:14

 It appears that the basket that carried Moshe to safety was a microcosm of Noach’s ark, as the word for “basket” is teivah, which is also coated with pitch,

 “When she could no longer hide him, she took a papyrus basket (teivah) for him, and coated it with tar and with pitch.
-She put the child in it, and laid it in the reeds by the rivers bank.”
+She put the child in it, and laid it in the reeds by the river bank.”
 Exodus 2:3

 Both arks brought salvation to the world.
 The Shelah comments on the link between the Ark and the Temple,